DavidShenkerman/DavidShenkerman.github.io/_posts/2024-05-23-Week-2-More-Web.md

  ```
 If we make a request to the /flag endpoint normally, it will check if we are doing it server side or client side.
 If we do it client side, it just shows the text “bad ip”.
 However, we can’t simply make a request with localhost in the url like in the last challenge, because the app is now sanitizing our URLs.
 My first thought was to make our own webserver with a normal URL that would return the HTTP redirect code to localhost/flag.
 When the server would make a request to our server, it would bounce back, check the flag endpoint through localhost, and bypass the check.
 However, this wasn't working for some reason.

 I then noticed that the filter doesn't check for IPv6 addresses, and got the idea to submit the IPv6 version of localhost.
-I found how to put this in URL form in this article: [Stack Overflow IPv6](https://stackoverflow.com/questions/40189084/what-is-ipv6-for-localhost-and-0-0-0-0), and submitted this:
+I found how to put this in URL form in this article, [Stack Overflow IPv6](https://stackoverflow.com/questions/40189084/what-is-ipv6-for-localhost-and-0-0-0-0), and submitted this:
 `http://[::1]:3000/flag`

 We then can see the flag: ![fetcherFlag](/assets/fetcherFlag.jpg)